Luthey-Schulten-Lab/Minimal_Cell/CME_ODE/program/README.txt

 README for running hybrid CME-ODE JCVI-syn3A simulations - with multiple replication initiation events - restart simulations (dynamic gene expression rates)
 -------------------------------------------------------------------------------------------------------------------------------------------------------------

+NOTE: First ensure that you have the odecell module, used to write the ODE equations for metabolism, installed via ../odecell (one level up).

 Single Cell Notebook: Sample Jupyter Notebook to run and analyze a simulation of a single cell
 ===================================================================================================